 To get started with using these automations, follow these steps:

-- Go back to the Automations overview page by clicking “Automations” from the top menu.
+3. Go back to the Automations overview page by clicking “Automations” on the left side menu.

-- Once you’re ready to use these automations, make them “Active” by clicking the “Active” button located on the top right of the screen in the automation builder:
+7. Once you’re ready to use these automations, make them “Active” by clicking the “Active” button located on the top right of the screen in the automation builder.

 You will need to do this for both automations.